 - Actual cause of harm: This means proving that the act of a health care professional prescribing, administering, or filling medications inaccurately or negligently was a cause of injuries or illnesses you suffered.

 Medication error claims are complex and require a great deal of skill to secure a favorable outcome.
 For over 35 years, our team at Salenger, Sack, Kimmel & Bavaro, LLP has been successfully representing victims of medication errors both through litigation and in trial.
 We provide the care and support our clients deserve after enduring unnecessary pain and suffering from medication negligence and compile a comprehensive case to include all financial damages sustained from the preventable medical mistake.

 Let Us Advocate for Your Health

 The physical, emotional, and financial losses experienced after a medication error can be traumatic and expensive.
-Let our winning team provide you with the exceptional representation you deserve and allow us to stand up for your rights against the health care professionals and institutions that caused you harm.
+Let our winning team of prescription malpractice lawyers in New York provide you with the exceptional representation you deserve and allow us to stand up for your rights against the health care professionals and institutions that caused you harm.